Plants in Iceland | Flora Under the Arctic Circle

 There is no other plant in Iceland as controversial as the iconic Lupine.
 The perennial plant is native to North America and was introduced to Iceland in 1945 to tackle topsoil erosion.

-Not everyone is against the lupine!
-Many take pleasure from the colour it has added to the Icelandic countryside and the pretty purple flowers provide ample photo opportunities for visitors and locals alike.
+However, not everyone is against the Lupine!
+Many enjoy the color they add to the Icelandic countryside, and the pretty purple flowers provide ample photo opportunities for visitors and locals alike.

 Berries are one of the few edible plants in Iceland.Photo by Jeremy Ricketts

-Icelanders love berries and it is a cultural tradition to harvest these natural fruits each season to make a wealth of jams and jellies or, to stockpile a healthy addition to much-loved desserts such as pies or the nation's favourite—Skyr
+Icelanders love berries, and it is a cultural tradition to harvest these natural fruits each season to make a wealth of jams and jellies or to stockpile a healthy addition to much-loved desserts such as pies or the nation's favorite: Skyr.

-Going out to collect berries is called 'Berjamó' and it is characterised by red tongues and empty ice cream containers to stash your bounty.
+Going out to collect berries is called 'Berjamo,' and it is characterized by red tongues and empty ice cream containers to stash your bounty.

 Bog Bilberry (Vaccinium ulignosum)